Septic Arthritis in Cats

 How is septic arthritis treated?

-If your cat has septic arthritis and is very ill, they will be hospitalized and treated as necessary to become stabilized.
+If your cat has septic arthritis and is very ill, they will be hospitalized and treated as necessary to become stable.
 Your veterinarian will extract joint fluid for bacterial culture and may lavage (flush) the joint to minimize joint damage.
-Some cats with septic arthritis require surgical opening of the joint, removal of abnormal tissue, and copious lavage.
+Some cats with septic arthritis require surgical opening of the joint, removal of abnormal tissue, and vigorous lavage.
 Occasionally, a flushing catheter may be placed to provide access to the joint for post-operative flushing.

-It will be important to watch for the return of joint pain and swelling.
-There may be a need for microscopic evaluations of joint fluid to monitor response to therapy.
-Physical rehabilitation techniques may speed healing and help prevent joint degeneration.
+It is important to watch for the return of joint pain and swelling.
+There may be a need for microscopic evaluation of joint fluid to monitor response to therapy.
+Physical rehabilitation may speed healing and help prevent joint degeneration.
+Be aware of the potential for degenerative joint disease, recurring infection, limited range of motion in the affected joint(s), bone infection, or generalized infection that spreads to other areas of the body from the infected joint.

 Related Articles